kazimuth/tendon/DESIGN.md

         e.g. TVM-style; eh, it's fine i guess, not sure how well it'll work in languages w/ poor reexport capabilities mix in non-generated code?
         could be fragile + unsafe

+### names
+primary: memorable + googleable
+secondary: having to do with being a binding system / core, stable system component

+tendon
+    as in, trespass, build a monster; kinda just means "sin" though, more 'break rules' than 'trespass' encroach
+    interlope
+    meddle

+tendon
+    nothing else has taken this name yet... spicy...
+    "tendon-bind"

+regolith
+    the layer of rock between bedrock and the above material "regolith linux" exists

+seam

+interstice